 15. Don’t overthink it, go with the flow

-At the end of the day, texting for a date boils down to how naturally the conversation flows and how well you two click.
-If you’re trying to force it, you’re working against the tide and things may get washed away.
+You see, WhatsApp dating rules and tips on texting your crush can help a long way.
+But the whole world knows that it all boils down to how naturally the conversation flows and how well you two click.
+If you’re trying to force it, you’re working against the tide and even your best efforts may not hold up.
 But if everything falls into place, it isn’t going to feel like too much work.
+So don’t overthink their responses.
+Don’t worry too much about the rules of texting.
+A conversation that flows naturally is your best friend, so keep the mind games at bay.